 It’s got life-size scale models of landmarks in Venice where you can live your best Italian life.

 Now, some of the hotels might seem a little tacky to some, but if you lean into the vibe and really see each place as a place of fun, you’ll love it!

-One of the older, but no less significant hotels in Las Vegas is the Stratosphere.
-I still remember the first time I visited Las Vegas and headed to the top of the Stratosphere Tower.
+One of the older, but no less significant hotels in Las Vegas is the Strat.
+I still remember the first time I visited Las Vegas and headed to the top of the Strat Tower by booking these tickets.

 That all being said, it’s one of the best things to do in Las Vegas, especially if you fancy some time away from the slots.

 3.)
 See a show

 One of the great things about having so many people in Las Vegas (and lots of winnings) is that there’s a heap of shows, concerts and music events that are world-renowned and easy to visit.

 From past residencies from the likes of Elton John, Cher, Celine Dion and Lady Gaga to Cirque de Soleil.
 They’re amazing.
 We headed to watch the Cirque de Soleil whilst staying at the Bellagio and totally loved it.